Connemara pony: Characteristics

 Some Connemara Ponies carry the autosomal recessive disorder hoof wall separation disease and all foals born are tested as part of the registration process.

 Uses

 The Connemara is best known today as a sports pony.
 Ridden by both children and adults, it is considered to be a very versatile pony breed, competitive in show jumping, dressage and eventing, but also with the stamina for endurance riding.
 They are also shown in harness.
 Connemara Pony shows are held worldwide, with particular popularity in Ireland and the United Kingdom.

-Connemara Pony Sales are Ireland's largest and leading sale of Connemara Ponies, with four sales held annually in February, May, August and October in Clifden.
+Connemara Pony Sales are Ireland's largest and leading sale of Connemara ponies, with four sales held annually in February, May, August and October in Clifden.
 They can be viewed via video-stream online, allowing easier access for potential buyers to view a selection of ponies.
-Last year the highest price for a pony sold at the sales was topped at €14,000 for a 3 year old.
+In 2021 the highest price for a pony sold at the sales was topped at €14,000 for a 3 year old.